paulinho-16/MEIC-ASSO/docs/authentication.md

 - nodemailer: to send the password recover email
     - This package was chosen because it simplifies the process of sending emails and is known to be very reliable and popular.
 Nodemailer is also a single package with zero dependencies that focuses on security.
 - redis: for session storage
     - Redis can function as an in-memory data store, which makes it very fast.
-This allows us to reduce the overhead caused by having to access the database with each request.
+This allows us to reduce the overhead caused by having to access the database with each request to verify the validity of the token.
 - postgres: to store the credentials (email and password) of the user
     - Postgres is a very popular and feature-rich database, allowing us to store data that does not need to be retrieved very quickly.